Corionis/ELS/artifacts/document/json-structure.md

  5. The terminal_allowed can disable interactive access.
 However, a complex automatic handshake is done so it is relatively safe.
  6. The key element ***must be unique*** for each publisher and subscriber.
 It is a version-1 UUID, see below.
  7. The case_sensitive element controls the type of comparison that is done between publisher and subscriber content.
- 8. ignore_patterns and renaming sections are optional.
+ 8. ignore_patterns section is optional.
-    1. ignore_patterns and renaming 'from' support regular expressions, see [Regular Expressions](Regular-Expressions).
+    1. ignore_patterns support regular expressions, see [Regular Expressions](Regular-Expressions).
  9. locations are matched against library sources to get the desired minimum disk free space.
 However if a -t | -T targets file is specified it overrides values in locations, new in version 3.0.0.
  10. Any number of libraries may be added to the bibliography.